jason-nyansa/voyance-siem-syslog-agent/README.md

 that need to be overridden and you can look into how `IoTOutlierListFetch` is done for an example.
 The API data will be fetched page by page and marshalled into the POJO classes.
 API elements will be emitted to the output adapter (currently Syslog).
-3. Add the new API fetch handle to `VoyanceSiemSyslogAgent`.
+3. Add the new API fetch handle to `VoyanceSiemSyslogAgent.AllAvailableApiFetches`, now users can edit `config.properties` to enable and configure it.

 ##### Adding new output adapters
 1. Other output adapters besides Syslog can also be added by extending `ApiOutputAdapter`, look at